-After long-simmering talks about Steve Jobs' health capped by the Apple CEO's Macworld no-show and decision to take six months off, Apple resellers wonder if other Apple executives will step to the
+After long-simmering talks about Steve Jobs' health capped by the Apple CEO's Macworld no-show and decision to take six months off, Apple resellers wonder if other Apple executives will step to the fore at Apple.

 With all of the hype about Jobs' illness and rumors circulating that he will leave Apple Inc. for health reasons, "many people feel like history could repeat itself," said Michael Oh, founder and president of Tech Superpowers, a big Boston-based Apple reseller.

 When Jobs left Apple during his blowout with John Scully in the '80s, Apple had a tremendous period of real stagnation in terms of innovation and technology, Oh said.
 However, this time if Jobs were to leave, it is not a power struggle where someone else would take the lead and go in a different direction, he said.

 "Jobs has all the people he wants in positions that matter," he said.
 "If he steps away from his position, I don't see a material difference in Apple for at least two years.
 As a visionary and someone who can come up with new products, he was doing some of that, but there is a team behind him."